saxenavaibhav/AWS-SAA-C02-Course/README.md

 Cloud computing provides

 1. On-Demand Self-Service: Provision and terminate using a UI/CLI without human interaction.
+This can include VM, storage etc. Don't need a hum vendor to provison these.
-2. Broad Network Access: Access services over any networks on any devices using standard protocols and methods.
+2. Broad Network Access: Access services over any networks on any devices using standard protocols and methods. e.g You can access services using standard means such as SSH, Remote desktop, HTTP etc.
 3. Resource Pooling: Economies of scale, cheaper service.
     - There is a sense of location independence.
-No control or knowledge over the exact location of resources.
+Customer has no control or knowledge over the exact location of resources.
+You can tell AWS to deply a VM in a certain region but they are free to use whatever data center/hardware they want.
     - Resources are pooled to server multiple customers using a multi-tenant model.
+Cloud vendor buys resources in bulk thereby being cheaper as it allocates a percentage of this pool to every customer.
-4. Rapid Elasticity: Scale up and down automatically in response to system load.
+4. Rapid Elasticity: Scale up and down (at times) automatically in response to system load.
+To the consumer the capabilities available for provisoning appear to be unlimited.
-5. Measured Service: Usage is measured.
+5. Measured Service: Usage is measured, monitored, controlled, reported and billed.
 Pay only for what you consume.

 ### Public vs Private vs Multi Cloud

 - Public Cloud: using 1 public cloud such as AWS, Azure, Google Cloud.
 Must meet 5 requirements of Cloud and must be available to general public.
 - Private Cloud: Using on-premises real cloud (but dedicated only to you).
-Must meet 5 requirements. e.g. AWS Outposts, Google Anthos etc.
+Must meet 5 requirements. e.g. AWS Outposts, Google Anthos, Azure Stack etc.
 - Multi-Cloud: using more than 1 public cloud in one deployment. e.g. Using AWS and Azure.
 If one provider fails, other part of your system will work.
 - Hybrid Cloud: using public and private clouds in one environment
   - This is **NOT** using Public Cloud and Legacy on-premises hardware.